Ba (Hons) in International Relations

 DEGREE LEVEL 2

-Students will be exposed to the role of international organisations, the inequality in global economy, role of small power in politics and environmental policies.
-Basically, Year 2 provides a broad overview of the major political issues, forces, developments and key controversies in the region using both academic sources and official documents.
+Students will be exposed to the theoretical and conceptual framework of the discipline, the role of international organisations, the inequality in the global economy, the role of small power in politics and environmental policies.
+Year 2 provides a broad overview of major theoretical debates, political issues and key developments in international relations using academic sources and official documents.
 Students will also be introduced to analytical skills of comparison and develop familiarity and competence in using the skills to inform their understanding in both written and oral presentation.

 - Key Theories of International Relations